 Accurate Page Titles

 Keyword-based articles are going to do a whole lot of good for your online visibility.
-You also want to integrate keywords strategically into your article titles, ad website source code, etc. Meta descriptions have been important in the past and they still are in 2018.
+You also want to integrate keywords strategically into your article titles, ad website source code, etc. Meta descriptions have been important in the past and they still are.

 As you create your content, you want to throw in phrases that are related to your keyword but in a natural way.
 Search engines look deeper into the text and will rate the site or page favorably if they find the phrases to be related.
 Also worth noting is the fact that longer pieces do better than shorter ones.